rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  This would mean that all the problems of fiat money are not only real but irreconciliable.
-It would mean our entire system is built on lies, and that our leaders are parasitic sociopaths, unknowingly destroying civilization.
+It would mean our entire system is built on lies, and that our leaders are parasitic sociopaths, selected by inverted incentives that benefit short-term gains at the expense of the future, unknowingly destroying civilization in the process.

 For Americans it means Nixon was worse than liberals believe, and that